Harrow Borough F.C.: Club crest

 In 1933, the club bore the coat of arms of the London Borough of Harrow.
 The shield represents various parts of Harrow.
 The green, horizontal bar represents the presence of the green belt in the town.
 A flaming torch can also be found on the shield, symbolising knowledge for Harrow School.
 A quill pen refers to Pinner and the famous authors who have lived there and finally, a small cluster of trees reflect Harrow Weald and the mound on Harrow-on-the-Hill.
 The motto reads as "Salus Populi Suprema Lex" which translates from Latin as "The well-being of the people is the highest law".

 Harrow Borough wear a slightly modified version of this badge on their playing kit, using a simple red and white colour scheme but the same pictures and symbols can be found as in the logo.

 Rivalries

 Harrow Borough's two main rivals are Wembley and Wealdstone, although neither of these two teams currently play in the same league as Harrow Borough.

 Wealdstone are considered to be Harrow Borough's main, long-standing rivals due to the geographical proximity between the two clubs.
 However, Wealdstone have regularly played at a higher level and league fixtures between the teams have been rare, historically.
 The last match played in the "Harrow derby" was a 3–0 home victory for Wealdstone in the Isthmian League Premier Division in the 2013–14 season.

 Wembley has also been a local rival but the rivalry has somewhat diminished as Wembley's fall down the leagues means there are currently very few fixtures between the two clubs.

+Harrow Borough also have a rivalry with Hendon.
+The sides have played each other 29 times since 2008, the most recent being on 6 April 2026, when Harrow Borough won 3-0 at home.